crosswalk-project/crosswalk-test-suite/usecase/usecase-embedding-android-tests/embeddingapi-async/src/org/xwalk/embedded/api/asyncsample/README.md

-### 3. The [MultiSurfaceViewsActivityAsync](MultiSurfaceViewsActivityAsync.java) and [MultiTextureViewsActivityAsync](MultiTextureViewsActivityAsync.java) sample demonstrate XWALK-2012 feature basic functionalities, include:
+### 3. The [XWalkViewWithMultiSurfaceViewsAsync](XWalkViewWithMultiSurfaceViewsAsync.java) and [XWalkViewWithMultiTextureViewsAsync](XWalkViewWithMultiTextureViewsAsync.java) sample demonstrate XWALK-2012 feature basic functionalities, include:

 * Multiple surfaceViews can be shown in order at first
 * Multiple surfaceViews can be shown in order when rotating the device screen 90 degrees